-For most cameras, data on sensor performance has been reported by DXO Mark.
+Consistent information on actual sensor performance is available from DXO Mark for many cameras.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
 Of the two cameras under consideration, the D5 has a markedly higher DXO score than the 1Ds Mark III (overall score 8 points higher), which will translate into better image quality.
 The advantage is based on 1.1 bits higher color depth, 0.3 EV in additional dynamic range, and 0.5 stops in additional low light sensitivity.
 The table below summarizes the physical sensor characteristics and sensor quality findings and compares them across a set of similar cameras.

 Many modern cameras cannot only take still pictures, but also record videos.
 The D5 indeed provides for movie recording, while the 1Ds Mark III does not.
 The highest resolution format that the D5 can use is 4K/30p.

 Feature comparison: Canon 1Ds Mark III vs Nikon D5